-- 1) The machine shall be certified, maintained and in full working order - 2) The operator(s) shall have documented theoretical and practical competence in the use of the actual type of machine, and have adequate familiarisation training in use, maintenance, and inspection of the specific equipment, and applicable regulations - 3) Risk Assessment (RA) or Task Risk Assessment (TRA) shall be completed prior to start of work - 4) Banksman shall be present when the machine is moved on the work site or on deck - 5) MEWPs specific requirements: - a.
+- 1) The machine shall be certified, maintained, and in full working order - 2) The operator(s) shall have documented theoretical and practical competence in the use of the actual type of machine, and have adequate familiarisation training in use, maintenance, and inspection of the specific equipment, and applicable regulations - 3) Risk Assessment (RA) or Task Risk Assessment (TRA/SJA) shall be completed prior to start of work - 4) The machines shall only be operated on suitable ground - 5) Banksman shall be present when the machine is moved on the work site or on deck - 6) MEWPs specific requirements: - a.
 Prior to start using a MEWP, the emergency override system shall be tested.
 One dedicated and trained person shall be on the ground, prepared to operate the emergency override system.
 Procedures shall be established, and personnel trained at sufficient intervals - b.
 Climbing out of the MEWP basket is not allowed - c.
 Wind speed limitations in accordance with the MEWPs user manual/certificate - d.
 In addition to minimum PPE (see HSE req.
-002), the following shall be used: - i.
-Each person in the MEWP basket shall wear safety harness and shall be attached, individually, by lanyard to the basket - ii.
+003), the following shall be used: - i.
+Each person in the MEWP basket shall wear safety harness and shall be attached, individually, to the basket - ii.
 When working over water: Life jacket (always), immersion suit (work offshore if water temperature is <12°C), and PLB (for work offshore only).
-Decision to require personnel to be secured to the basket is subject to risk assessment locally - 6) Telehandler, forklift, and mobile crane specific requirements: - a.
+Decision to require personnel to be secured to the basket is subject to risk assessment locally - 7) Telehandler, forklift, and mobile crane specific requirements: - a.
 Prior to lifting and placing/retrieving materials at heights: Study and apply load charts carefully.
 Do not exceed maximum capacity within each respective load range - b.
-Use outriggers if needed - 7) Conduct Toolbox Talk (TBT)/Take2 before work starts
+Use outriggers if needed - 8) Conduct Toolbox Talk (TBT) and Take2 before work starts

-2.10 Use of portable generators
+2.10 Portable generators

 Portable generators are internal combustion engines used to generate electricity.
 Hazards related to use of generators are:

-- Shocks and electrocution from improper use of power or accidentally energising other electrical systems - Fires from improperly refuelling a generator or inappropriately storing the fuel for a generator - Noise and vibration - Carbon monoxide (CO) poisoning
+- Shocks and electrocution from improper use of power or accidentally energising other electrical systems

+- Fires from improperly refuelling a generator or inappropriately storing the fuel for a generator

+- Noise and vibration

+- Carbon monoxide (CO) poisoning

+- Spillage and leaks

 HSE req.
-010 Use of portable generators
+011 Portable generators